Total Carbon Dioxide (Blood)

 Most of the carbon dioxide in your body is in the form of bicarbonate.
 Bicarbonate

-is used to keep the acids and bases in your blood in balance.
+is used to keep the pH of your blood (acids and bases) in balance.

 The test measures all types of carbon dioxide in your blood: bicarbonate, carbonic